 Making a diagnosis

-Since varicose veins are a relatively benign and sometimes asymptomatic condition, their diagnosis depends primarily on clinical observation of the area by a healthcare professional (midwife or gynecologist).
+Since varicose veins are a relatively benign and sometimes asymptomatic condition, their diagnosis depends first and foremost on clinical observation of the area by a healthcare professional (midwife or gynecologist).
 Varicose veins can be recognized by purplish or bluish dilations, which disappear under pressure.

-A person suffering from varicose veins in the vulva is often also affected by varicose veins in the legs.
-The doctor performing the lexamination will therefore need to check whether the patient has varicose veins in the lower limbs, and whether she has a history of thrombosis or venous insufficiency.
+A person with vulvar varicose veins is often also affected by varicose veins in the legs.
+The doctor performing the examination will therefore need to check whether the patient has varicose veins on her lower limbs, and whether she has a history of thrombosis or venous insufficiency.

-If necessary, a phlebologist can be consulted lto carry out an echo-Doppler test, and benefit from this dual viewpoint to confirm the diagnosis.
+If necessary, the opinion of a phlebologist can be sought to perform a Doppler ultrasound, and benefit from this double vision to confirm the diagnosis.

 How are varicose veins treated during pregnancy?

 Varicose veins often disappear spontaneously.
-If they don't, pelvic varicose vein treatment should be considered, with the varicose veins plugged to prevent venous return to the vulvar veins.
+If they don't, pelvic varicose veins may need to be treated by blocking them to prevent venous return to the vulvar veins.
 This is known as varicose vein embolization.

-How can you prevent lthe appearance of vulvar varicose veins?
+How can I prevent the appearance of vulvar varicose veins?

 They can be avoided by following these tips:

-• Do not hesitate to wear compression stockings, tights or socks, which can be prescribed in order to benefit from Social Security coverage;
+- Don't hesitate to wear compression stockings, tights or socks, which can be prescribed and reimbursed by Social Security;

-• Continue to practice physical activity (gentle sports such as yoga, daily walking, cycling, pilates, etc.);
+- Continue to exercise (gentle sports such as yoga, daily walking, cycling, pilates, etc.);

-• Apply cold : for example, use a cotton cloth placed in the freezer as a cold "patch" to relieve the burn and reduce the size of the vein;
+- Apply cold : for example, a cotton cloth placed in the freezer as a cold "patch" to relieve the burn and reduce the size of the vein;

-Generally speaking, they do not complicate ldelivery, and the woman can give birth vaginally without risk to her health.
+Generally speaking, they do not complicate childbirth, and a woman can give birth vaginally without risk to her health.
 The only exception is if they are too painful or large, in which case the gynecologist may consider a cesarean section to avoid the risk of varicose hemorrhage.

 Varicose veins FAQ